 Not sticking to this rule will make it very difficult to determine the correct numbering, when the time comes to make that transition.

-Relationship to 11MC
+Relationship to the 802.11 Mandatory Draft Review (MDR) process

-One of the review items in the 11MC is an updated numbering spreadsheet.
+One of the review items in the MDR is an updated numbering spreadsheet.

-If not already done so, a draft exiting the 11MEC process will have “reasonable effort” numbering, and the numbering spreadsheet will be updated.
+If not already done so, a draft exiting the MDR process will have “reasonable effort” numbering, and the numbering spreadsheet will be updated.

 Numbering spreadsheet